mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * under "Customize" on "Welcome" screen, install keyboard shortcuts for Vim
 * can save with ctrl-s (cmd-s) in addition to :w

+## vscode-icons extension

+* adds file type icons in file view
+* I don't see any change!

 ## Workspaces